ibm-cloud-docs/power-iaas/connect-azure-multicloud.md

 ### Creating a connection from MCR to IBM Cloud Direct Link
 {: #create-connection-mcr}

-IBM Direct Link lets you seamlessly create private connections between your on-premises and cloud resources.
+IBM Direct Link lets you seamlessly create private connections between your On-premises and cloud resources.
 Direct Link Connect with Megaport extends your organizations data center network to public clouds to offer better performance, higher throughput, and security to IBM Cloud environments.

 #### Creating a Megaport connection to IBM Direct Link
 {: #create-megaport-to-dl}